kenjibailly/paimon_discord_bot/Readme.md

 <summary>✅ Information</summary>

 The slash commands are automatically registered when the bot enters the server.
-When a game is being added or removed from the list, this specific slash command is being added, updated or removed.

 > The Discord client has to be refreshed before the change in the slash command(s) get updated. `ctrl + R` on windows.
 Restart app on mobile.